 The 30% Club runs a number of very specific and targeted initiatives that look to broaden the pipeline of women at all levels, from “schoolroom to boardroom”.

 The 30% Club Scholarship

 The 30% Club launched in Ireland in January 2015.
 Part of its programme of activities has been the development of a cross-company, cross-sector mentoring programme that complements existing schemes in the Irish market and within individual organisations.
 The scheme, facilitated and managed by the Irish Management Institute, offers mid-career women mentoring focusing on their professional and personal development.

 To celebrate this partnership and our combined commitment to addressing gender imbalance and to helping more women reach influential positions, the 30% Club and the IMI are offering two fully-funded scholarships, each valued at €10,000, to deserving high potential female executives to avail of an IMI Diploma in Leadership.

-This scholarships are for 2017 programmes to commence in Spring 2017 in Cork or Autumn 2017 in Dublin.
+This scholarships are for 2017 programmes to commence in Autumn 2017.
 Terms and conditions apply.

 Closing date: 11th May 2017